Lisa Brenner Producer, Mobile Content

 She worked on the 20th Century Fox studio lot in creative licensing for Fox Music publishing where she co-created the department's first online store and mined the musical catalogue of film scores, TV themes and soundtrack assets for promotional samplers, boxed sets and placement packages.
 Prior to Fox, she coordinated large-scale film, commercial and music video productions.

 Lisa earned a B.A. from Pennsylvania State University in Media Studies with an emphasis in film and television.
 Her dad says she majored in watching TV.
 He's not wrong.

 Stories by Lisa Brenner

-Who are the key individuals in the developing story surrounding the FBI raids of a California state senator's office on Tuesday?
+Who are the key individuals in the story surrounding the indictment of California state Sen. Ron Calderon?